wangxin688/netsight/README.md

 ```

 ### How to start?
+> before you start the project, make sure you have install postgresql and redis with docker or install these two instance directly.
 1. pull the project from GitHub
 2. `chmod +x init.sh pre-push.sh` and  execute `init.sh`
 3. execute `touch .env` in the project root path, and add environment variables, which define in `src/core/config.py Settings class`, you can always refer to Pydantic docs. also, I add some comments in this file.